MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 Microsoft recommends using [Network ATC](./network-atc.md) to deploy host networking if you're running Azure Stack HCI version 21H2 or newer.
 Otherwise, see [Host network requirements](../concepts/host-network-requirements.md) for specific requirements and information.

-Network ATC can automate the deployment of your intended networking configuration if you specify one or more of the following intents for an adapter:
+Network ATC can automate the deployment of your intended networking configuration if you specify one or more intent types for your adapters.
+For more information on specific intent types, please see: [Network Traffic Types](https://learn.microsoft.com/en-us/azure-stack/hci/concepts/host-network-requirements#network-traffic-types)

-- Compute – adapters will be used to connect virtual machines traffic to the physical network
-- Storage – adapters will be used for SMB traffic including Storage Spaces Direct
-- Management – adapters will be used for management access to nodes

 ### Step 4.1: Review physical adapters